 Hunting for Truffles

 The truffières (pronounced troo-fee-airs [you’re welcome]) in the Southern Forests region are among a small handful in the world that allow guests to experience a truffle hunt.
 From May to mid August, visitors to the region can follow (adorable) highly trained truffle dogs as they sniff their way through the region's orchards in search of the black truffle.
 Dogs have been chosen over truffle pigs (commonly used in Europe), as apparently they’re far gentler on the truffles, which can be devalued by something as little as a scratch.
 Dogs use their acutely trained and highly sensitive noses to detect the location of ripe truffles, and can detect a truffle up to 20 metres away and up to 30 centimetres below the ground.
 Check out the Australian Truffle Traders or the Truffle and Wine Co in Manjimup for tour availability. *Please note: 2020 Truffle Dog Hunt tours may be cancelled due to the COVID-19 pandemic, but bookings can be made for 2021.

 What's all the kerfuffle about?

 Truffles are said to act like a natural food enhancer, increasing the flavour of other foods.
-To truly find out what all the fuss is about, head along to the Truffle Kerfuffle Festival.
-Held in Manjimup from June 21 to 23, the Kerfuffle is a weekend-long celebration of truffle season in the heart of Australian truffle country.
+To truly find out what all the fuss is about, head along to the annual Truffle Kerfuffle Festival, held in Manjimup in June*.
+The Kerfuffle is a weekend-long celebration of truffle season in the heart of Australian truffle country.
 A hands-on and adventurous festival, visitors can join truffle hunters to search out prized truffles, eat and drink their way through the festival marketplace or get their truffle fix at exclusive dining events, workshops and sessions.

 Cooking With Truffles